nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/CAPSTONES.md

 ## To think about

 - Don't dream too big.
 Make sure you can complete the project in 3 weeks.
-- It does not need to be extremely innovative or deep.
+- Keep it simple.
+It does not need to be ground break.
+Don't be afraid to do something that's already been done.
 - What problem are you solving/why do you want to make this?
-- How will you present this to potential employers.
+- You will be presenting this to potential employers.
+Keep the content professional and not controversial.